Enterprise and Wells Fargo Fou - GuruFocus.com

 "Wells Fargo created the Housing Affordability Breakthrough Challenge to engage entrepreneurs and social innovators and advance ideas that can improve housing opportunities for millions," said Otis Rolley, president of the Wells Fargo Foundation and head of Philanthropy and Community Impact.
 "We urgently need to reimagine access to quality affordable places to live in the U.S., which is so tightly linked to economic stability, physical and mental health, and ultimately generational wealth.
 This $20 million in funding effectively doubles our commitment to find creative solutions to this pressing problem."

 The 2023 Housing Affordability Breakthrough Challenge will consider Native, rural, suburban, Tribal, and urban solutions which have the potential to transform current practices and processes and lay the groundwork for increased housing affordability, access, and stability.
-Interested organizations can learn more about the competition and how to apply on+Enterprise%26rsquo%3Bs+website.
-Additional resources will be available to help organizations prepare their applications, including an informational+web+session on Feb.
+Interested organizations can learn more about the competition and how to apply on Enterprise's website.
+Additional resources will be available to help organizations prepare their applications, including an informational web session on Feb.
 2, 2023.

 A variety of entities are eligible to submit an application, including nonprofits, Tribal organizations, and mission-driven for-profit entities in 38 markets where Wells Fargo and Enterprise can provide additional infrastructure to support implementation and help scale the winning innovations: Alabama, Alaska, Arizona, California, Colorado, Connecticut, Delaware, Florida, Georgia, Idaho, Illinois, Iowa, Kansas, Maryland, Massachusetts, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Jersey, New Mexico, New York, North Carolina, North Dakota, Oregon, Pennsylvania, South Carolina, South Dakota, Tennessee, Texas, Utah, Virginia, Washington, Washington D.C., Wisconsin, and Wyoming.